brndnmtthws/conky/README.md

 You can check out how it operates in a video: [conky on macOS](https://www.youtube.com/watch?v=l3tIiDdnC68)

+**Not all features mentioned below work!
+But with your help we can make this a complete port! :)**

 ### Features

 Conky can display more than 300 built-in objects, including support for: